Buell Motorcycle Company: History

 The first Buell motorcycle, the RW750, was built in 1983 purely for competition in the AMA Formula 1 motorcycle road racing championship.
-At that time, Erik Buell was a top contending privateer motorcycle racer.
+At the time, Erik Buell was a top contending privateer motorcycle racer.
 After completion of the first two RW750 racing machines, one of which was sold to another racing team, the Formula 1 series was canceled.
-Erik Buell then turned his focus towards racing-inspired, street-going machines using engines manufactured by Harley.

-In 1987 Rockville Harley-Davidson in Rockville, MD (now District Harley-Davidson / District Cycles, formerly Battley Harley-Davidson / Battley Cycles in Gaithersburg, MD) became the world's first Buell dealership and the owner, Devin Battley has Buell #1, an RR1000 in his personal collection.
+Erik Buell turned his focus towards racing-inspired, street-going machines using engines manufactured by Harley.
+In 1987 Rockville Harley-Davidson in Rockville, Maryland (now District Harley-Davidson / District Cycles, formerly Battley Harley-Davidson / Battley Cycles in Gaithersburg, Maryland) became the world's first Buell dealership and the owner, Devin Battley has Buell #1, an RR1000 in his personal collection.

 In 1993, Harley-Davidson purchased 49% of Buell, investing $500,000 and taking Erik Buell's house as security.
 Erik Buell took the deal, against strong advice from his attorney.
 Harley-Davidson CEO Jeffrey Bleustein had bought it as a skunkworks development.
 In 1994, Buell created the Buell Riders Adventure Group (BRAG) which hosted events around the country.
 Buell discontinued BRAG in 2006, stating the changes would improve, "the privileges and ownership experience for all Buell owners more than ever before."
 In 1998, Harley-Davidson bought a majority stake and took control of Buell Motorcycle Company, and the company became a subsidiary.
 Since then, Buell has used modified Harley-Davidson engines, primarily from the Sportster, to power its motorcycles.

 Most Buell motorcycles use four-stroke air-cooled V-twin engines, originally built for XR1000 Sportster.
 After these were depleted, a basic 1200 Sportster engine was used.
 In 1995, the engines were upgraded with Buell engineered high-performance parts and further upgraded in 1998.